ifm/developerportal/v1.1.30/_sources/ODS/Python/how_to_use_examples.md.txt

 ## Additional considerations

 The scripts mentioned above do not take into account all that is necessary for a production application to function long term.
-We de not handle deployment details, for instance using docker, or specific error handling strategies, like turning off cameras if overheating or restarting the data stream if it was interrupted.
+We de not handle deployment details, for instance using Docker, or specific error handling strategies, like turning off cameras if overheating or restarting the data stream if it was interrupted.